 She mainly seems to hang out down in the basement area.
 However, she has been known to make her way upstairs to reprimand customers who are too noisy!

 On several occasions, customers visiting the store reported being told in no uncertain terms to keep the noise down by the old lady from Victorian times!
-It is not clear who she is or why she is so keen to keep things quiet on the property!
+It is unclear who she is or why she is so keen to keep things quiet on the property!

 5. Highway 50 Exit off W Street

 In the 1970s, a woman was hitchhiking at this exit when she was murdered.
-Police were never able to solve the crime, and perhaps that is why her spirit cannot rest.
+Police were never able to solve the crime; perhaps that is why her spirit cannot rest.

 With some degree of regularity, drivers report seeing the silhouette of a woman lurking by the exit in search of a ride.
-Those among them who have stopped to offer assistance soon realize that she isn’t actually there!
+Those who stopped to offer assistance soon realize she isn’t there!

 6. Florin Road Burger King

-The Burger King restaurant on Florin Road is a popular spot for those who feel like they need a late-night snack, but some of them definitely end up with a little more than they had bargained for.
+The Burger King restaurant on Florin Road is a popular spot for those who feel like they need a late-night snack, but some end up with a little more than they bargained for.

-It seems like this crime has been repeated over and over again because staff often report hearing the sound of gunshots along with disembodied screaming.
+This crime has been repeated because staff often report hearing the sound of gunshots and disembodied screaming.